h-t-lin/SPM_coreg_DOF/README.md

 ## Prerequisites

 * MATLAB and SPM must be installed.
-* This script and the SPM directory should be in the same folder path.
+* Place this script in the same directory as your SPM folder.